Data-reindeer/MolScaling/README.md

 # Neural Scaling Law in Molecular Representation Learning

 This repository provides the source code for the paper **Uncovering Neural Scaling Law in Molecular Representation Learning**.
+We also provide a more detailed documentation [**MolScaling**](https://molscaling.readthedocs.io/) for new users to reproduce our results and build uopn our code, which includes detailed lists of dataset classes, model classes and easy-to-use tutorials, along with accompanying docstrings for each.

 ## Environments